linfe754/fenglin-data-science-portfolio/README.md

 # Data Science & AI Portfolio — Feng Lin

 This repository showcases selected examples of my work in data science, machine learning, and AI.
+Due to confidentiality and data protection requirements, examples from professional work cannot be publicly shared.
-It includes two independent projects that demonstrate practical expertise in model development, evaluation, and applied analytics using open data.
+Instead, this portfolio highlights academically developed projects that demonstrate equivalent technical depth, model design, and analytical capability using open data.

+---

 ## Repository Overview
 | Folder | Description |